bookofproofs/bookofproofs.github.io/_sources/history/17th-century/sgravesande.md

 **Willem 'sGravesande** was a Dutch mathematician who expounded Newton's philosophy in Europe.

 ### Mathematical Profile (Excerpt):
-* Willem's early education was at home with a private tutor named Tourton who was employed to educate Willem and his brothers.
-* Tourton saw that Willem had considerable mathematical talents and he was able to encourage him in that direction even though Willem was expected, as were his brothers, to make a career in the legal profession.
-* 'sGravesande and his brothers all became lawyers, practising in The Hague.
 * In this essay 'sGravesande discussed one of the major problems of the day, namely that of vis viva, or living force, which is a 17th  century concept of energy.
 * Samuel Clarke attacked the ideas that 'sGravesande presented in this essay, but 'sGravesande was able to reply with a robust defence of his ideas.
 * In 1717 'sGravesande became professor of mathematics and astronomy at the University of Leiden.